insitux/rbxts-Insitux/README.md

 ```

 - `set` and `get` should be used to directly write/read values in your game.
+- `functions` lets you define your own Insitux functions, with the same arity and type-checking as internal operations!
-- `exe` is used to extend Insitux with custom functions.
-This is called any time
+- `exe` is used to handle function calls any time
 Insitux fails to dereference an expression head as something internal or
 previously defined through `Ctx.functions[]`.
 For example `(abc 123)`, unless
 `abc` is an already defined let/var/function it will call `exe` with `abc` as